Configuration

 AWS_DEFAULT_REGION: us-west-2

-Where the values of the environment variables are defined in GitHub Secrets.
+The values of the environment variables are defined in GitHub Secrets.

 Hosted Zone Configuration